tho-win/isa/README.md

 Tho Nguyen (tnn7yc@virginia.edu); Erik Toor (evt8ed@virginia.edu); Haoran Zhu (hz3fr@virginia.edu)

-### Newest update for project 5: ###
+### Newest update for project 6: ###
 --------------

-**web container**: http://localhost:8000/search_listing is the page for users to search for listings by typing their queries

-**batch container**: batch.py file is the script for adding newly created listings into kafka queuing system

-**access_log container**: post_view.py is the script for accumulating clicks on any particular listing, which are then used to determine the ranking for search results

-**Note:**
-- We did NOT include user_id in the access log as we believe that it would be more reasonable to also include non-logged in users' clicks when considering ranking.

-- It might take a while for scripts in batch/access_log container to process the addition to queue and for the queue to add those items into ES.
+- http://64.225.30.56/ is the newest URL for our app.

+- Integration tests are also developed for the above URL.

 ### Useful URLs to naivgate the app: ###
 --------------